Interview in full, originally published in two parts on Oct 9th & 16th 2018

 Describe your current line of work.

 At the moment, I’m at college on a 2-year course in furniture restoration.
 I’m particularly interested in wood restoration, gilding, and reupholstery.
-At the age of 50 in 2013, I opened a vintage shop selling furniture, furniture paints, lessons in furniture painting/design, and bespoke furniture redesign.
+In 2013, I opened a vintage shop selling furniture, furniture paints, lessons in furniture painting/design, and bespoke furniture redesign.
 The shop was leased to me, and I closed my business after footfall in the area became silenced by the arrival of expensive parking meters.
 I didn’t have the money to relocate.

 What are your daily responsibilities?